2021–22 New York Islanders season

 The 2021–22 New York Islanders season was the 50th season in the franchise's history.
 It was their first season in UBS Arena.
-Before the season, the Islanders lost Jordan Eberle to the Seattle Kraken in the 2021 NHL Expansion Draft.
+Before the season, the Islanders lost Jordan Eberle to the Seattle Kraken in the 2021 NHL expansion draft.

 On April 17, 2022, the Islanders were eliminated from playoff contention following a 4–2 loss to the Toronto Maple Leafs.
-After the season ended, the Islanders fired Barry Trotz as their head coach.
+After the season ended, the Islanders fired Barry Trotz as their head coach, ending his four-year tenure.